flipt-io/flipt/DEVELOPMENT.md

 The UI is built using [NPM](https://nodejs.org/en/) and [Vite](https://vitejs.dev/) and is also statically compiled into the Flipt binary using [go:embed](https://golang.org/pkg/embed/).

-The UI code has been migrated to it's own repository: [flipt-ui](https://github.com/flipt-io/flipt-ui), clone it somewhere on your machine and follow the instructions in the README to get started.

 To develop the project with the UI also in development mode (with hot reloading):

 1. Run `npm run dev` from the `ui` directory.
 This will start a development server on port `5173` and proxy API requests to the Flipt API on port `8080`.